 One of the most popular uses for a VPS is to host websites.
 In order to begin doing this, a few things have to be installed and configured.
 This is where the LAMP stack can be useful.

 Server operating systems are not created equal.
 There are many things to take into account when choosing an operating system to run on a dedicated server or a VPS.
-We’re going to take some time today and go over a some of the most important things a person should… Read More
+We’re going to take some time today and go over a some of the most important things a person… Read More

 A Virtual Private Server, commonly called a “VPS,” is a virtual server.
 The way it works is simple.
 A dedicated server is split into many “containers” and each “container” is a separate “private server.”
 Each of these “containers” can function just like a dedicated server.
-Multitudes of operating system… Read More
+Multitudes of operating… Read More